Feedback Guidance of Diffusion Models: Feedback Guidance

 \subsection{Defining Practical Hyperparameters}

-The previously described posterior likelihood estimation however posses an important weakness.
-When relying on Eq.~(\ref{eq: posterior as means markov chain}) for posterior estimation, a form of self-reference bias emerges during sampling.
-Specifically, when using the conditional model's own prediction ($\bx_t = \bm{\mu}_{t,\theta}(\bx_{t+1}|c)$) as the sampling trajectory, the method essentially asks the model to evaluate its performance on its own output.
-Unsurprisingly, the model considers itself highly effective at denoising this trajectory, artificially inflating its perceived accuracy.
+The previously described posterior likelihood estimation via Eq.~(\ref{eq: posterior as means markov chain}) however suffers from a self-reference bias: when using the conditional model's own prediction ($\bx_t = \bm{\mu}_{t,\theta}(\bx_{t+1}|c)$) as the sampling trajectory, the model effectively evaluates its performance on its own output, artificially inflating its perceived accuracy.
 This creates a circular reasoning problem where the conditional model always appears superior because it evaluates a trajectory it created.
-To address this imbalance, introducing a linear transformation, in particular a bias term ($-\delta$) as shown in Eq.~\ref{eq: posterior as means markov chain with Lin Tf}, allows the unconditional model's predictions to receive appropriate consideration.
+We address this by introducing a linear bias term $-\delta$ (Eq.~\ref{eq: posterior as means markov chain with Lin Tf}), which allows the unconditional model's predictions to receive appropriate consideration.
 This adjustment forces the system to recognize that the conditional model's apparent superiority stems from self-comparison rather than objective performance, creating a more balanced sampling process that better represents the true posterior distribution.
 In practice, this forces the posterior to decrease in the early stages of diffusion, enabling the activation of guidance.

 The complex non-linear interplay between the three hyperparameters of our approach -$\pi$, $\tau$, and $\delta$- makes it challenging to predict how changing one parameter affects the overall guidance profile.
 To address this issue, we propose a more intuitive parameterization that allows users to directly control the characteristics of the guidance profile through normalized diffusion timesteps.
 Instead of directly tuning $\tau$ and $\delta$, we express them as functions of two more interpretable parameters: $t_0$ and $t_1$.
-Here, $t_0$ represents the normalized diffusion time at which the guidance scale reaches a predefined reference value $\lambda_{\text{ref}}$ (set to 3 without loss of generality), while $t_1$ represents an estimant of the normalized diffusion time at which the guidance reaches its maximum value\footnote{The mathematical details are provided and explained in Appendix \ref{Appendix: posterior estimation (hyperparameters)}}.
+Here, $t_0$ represents the normalized diffusion time at which the guidance scale reaches a predefined reference value $\lambda_{\text{ref}}$ (set to 3 without loss of generality), while $t_1$ represents an estimant of the normalized diffusion time at which the guidance reaches its maximum value.
+Details regarding the hyperparameters are provided in Appendix \ref{Appendix: posterior estimation (hyperparameters)}.